lawrence501/5e-cli/README.md

 - New ideas from Crucible:
     - Interesting selling affixes in standard pool

+- Relic change ideas:
+    - Reduce initial power to 1pt per mod (make non-relic items more competitive)
+    - Make upgrade costs uniform (make investing in a single relic more worthwhile than spreading out) - 150gp
+    - 3x choices on lvl
+    - Put something interesting on L10
+    - Change dream relics - want to retain freebie relic, but don't want to compete with regular relics so much

+- Relics are not char bound, they are levelled up with gold like old days
+    - Can't downlevel, can only get resources back by completely selling (100% refund)
+    - Max level 6 (ie. 5 levels from base), all level costs = 125gp
+    - Fully reveal on find to max level

+- Partnered glyph path

+- Replace/remove belts now that journey activities are essentially loot slots

 - Future loot options suggestion (d100 roll)
 1. Wondrous Items (low)